sarahblay/rc-docs/README.md

 # Introduction

 This repository is for public-faculty documentation for the UBC Library Research Commons.
+View the live site at: https://ubcresearchcommons.github.io/rc-docs/

 ## About the theme